trudi-group/ipfs-metric-exporter/README.md

 The [builder Dockerfile](./Dockerfile.builder) implements a builder stage.
 The resulting binaries are placed in `/usr/local/bin/ipfs/` inside the image.

-The [kubo Dockerfile](./Dockerfile.kubo) implements kubo with the bundled plugin.
+The [Dockerfile](./Dockerfile) implements kubo with the bundled plugin.

-The [build-in-docker.sh](./build-in-docker.sh) script builds these images.
-It also and copies the produced binaries to the `out/` directory of the project.

 ### Manually